 Momentum management makes a big difference in how much energy you use.
 When you climb, you might want to rush to keep speed, but that leads to quick fatigue.
 Stick to a steady pace instead.
 This saves energy and helps you focus on where you place your feet.

-The same idea applies when you go down.
-Adrenaline can make you speed up, but that raises the chance of losing control or getting hurt.
+The same idea applies on the way down.
+The excitement of a descent can push you to speed up, but that raises the chance of losing control or getting hurt.
 Take shorter steps and let your legs absorb the impact.
-Manage both momentum and pace and you will enjoy the hike while staying safe.
+Manage your pace in both directions and you’ll enjoy the hike while staying safe.

 Choosing the Right Gear for Switchback Hiking